William Baffin: Life

-In 1620, he sailed east again as master of the London on the special recommendation of Capt.
+In 1620, he sailed east again as master of London on the special recommendation of Capt.
 Shilling, the commander of the expedition.
 Baffin left the Downs on 25 March and reached Suvali Beach near Surat in India on 9 November.
 Hearing of a joint Portuguese and Dutch fleet searching for them, Shilling went in search of them: he was wounded in battle in the Gulf of Oman on 28 December and died on 6 January.
-A year later, the East India Company agreed to join the Persian assaults on the Portuguese fortresses on Qeshm and Hormuz islands in exchange for certain trade concessions.
+A year later, the East India Company agreed to join the Persian assaults on the Portuguese fortresses on the islands of Qeshm and Hormuz in exchange for certain trade concessions.
 At Qeshm off Bandar Abbas, he was sent ashore on 23 January 1622 to take measurements of the height and distance of the walls of Fort Queixome to assist the fleet's gunners.
 One of his contemporaries described his death:

 Master Baffin went on shoare with his Geometricall Instruments, for the taking of the height and distance of the Castle wall, for the better levelling of his peece to make his shot; but, as he was about the same, he received a small shot from the Castle into his belly, wherewith he gave three leapes, and died immediately.
 He was one of few English casualties.
 The garrison swiftly surrendered, and Anglo-Persian control of Qeshm permitted the swift conquest of Ormuz, opening Persia to direct trade.

 His wife – reckoned a "troublesome, impatient woman" – forced the East India Company into court over her husband's wages and other claims.
 Three years later, a settlement of £500 was agreed upon.